Information Commissioner’s appearance before ETHI Committee

 (Check against delivery)

-Thank you for inviting me to appear before you today.
-I have been looking forward to the opportunity to speak to this committee.
+Thank you for inviting me to speak to this committee today.

 I am pleased to report that my office had another record year in 2022-2023.
 During the last fiscal year, my team has closed 8,089 complaints.
 Since the beginning of my mandate in 2018, the annual number of complaints closed by my office has increased by 310%.

 This is good news, but it is only part of the story.